-Flexible furniture solutions, like architecture, furniture and technology, give teams the ability to adapt their space as fast as possible.
+Flexible furniture solutions, like architecture, furniture and technology, allow teams to adapt their space as fast as possible.
 All the pieces work well on their own, but just like teams, they work better together.

 For example, teams can rearrange tables and whiteboards to create dynamic neighbors.
 They could even divide the office space into smaller, private breakout areas to focus, gather ideas or brainstorm.